truenas/middleware/docs/userguide/truenas_network.rst

 +----------------------+----------------+------------------------------------------------------------------------------------------------+

-.. note:: options can be set at either the lagg level (using the "Edit" button) or the individual parent interface level (using the "Edit Members" button).
+Options can be set at either the lagg level (using the "Edit" button) or the individual parent interface level (using the "Edit Members" button).
 Typically, changes are made at the lagg level as each interface member will inherit from the lagg.
 If you instead configure the interface level, you will have to repeat the configuration for each interface within the lagg.
 However, some lagg options can only be set by editing the interface.
 For instance, the
 MTU of a lagg is inherited from the interface.
 To set an MTU on a lagg, set all the interfaces to the same MTU.

+.. note:: when changing the MTU to create a jumbo frame lagg, a reboot is required.

 To see if the link aggregation is load balancing properly, run the following command from :ref:`Shell`::